sooraj948/Constructor/README.md

 Each player has 3 lives.
 That is if the player makes the swinging block to fall at the wrong time , he/she loses 1 life.

+The speed of the rope and block(while swinging) increases when the score reaches 10.

 # Instructions to run the game
  Visual studio(Windows) : Clone the repository and hit build and run.
 The game window should pop up.
 Please note that the required libraries-SDL2, SDL-image, SDL_TTf must be installed and set up correctly.